 - Use the Line Color icon to choose a color.

-Note: When you create a border around a column, slide or a portion of a stacked chart, a border is also created around that value in the legend for easy identification.
+Note: When you create a border around a column, bar or a portion of a stacked chart, a border is also created around that value in the legend for easy identification.

 Background Colors for Charts